a close up of a computer screen with a triangle pattern

 For US businesses hiring international VAs:

-- W-8BEN forms are required for foreign contractors to certify their foreign status
+• W-8BEN forms are required for foreign contractors to certify their foreign status.

-- 1099-NEC reporting for payments over $600 annually
+• 1099-NEC reporting is needed for payments over $600 annually.

-Important distinction: Virtual assistants are typically hired as independent contractors, not employees.
-If you want to hire your VA as an employee, you’ll need to use an EoR unless you have an entity in their country.
+Here’s another important distinction to consider: Virtual assistants are typically hired as independent contractors, not employees.
+If you want to hire your VA as an employee, you'll need to use an EoR unless you have an entity in their country.

 Misclassification can create significant legal and tax complications.
 Consult with a qualified accountant familiar with international contractor relationships.